 Weight loss or gain, if necessary

-If your BMI falls outside the normal range, weight loss or gain may be advised to optimise your chances of IVF success.
-However, it's essential to approach these changes gradually with professional guidance.,
+If your BMI falls outside the ‘healthy range’, weight loss or gain may be advised to optimise your chances of IVF success.
+However, it's essential to approach these changes gradually with professional guidance.

 How else can I be healthy for IVF?